 It is the obligation of the County to provide and support a safe and secure workplace.
 Public health leaders uniformly cite vaccination as the most effective way to prevent transmission and limit COVID-19 hospitalizations and deaths.
 Unvaccinated County employees are at greater risk of contracting and spreading COVID-19 within the workplace, at County facilities, and to the public that depends on County services.

-To best protect its workforce members and others in County facilities, and fulfill its obligations to the public, the County is mandating that all County employees be vaccinated against COVID-19 infection.
-Under the Board of Supervisors’ vaccination directive, all County employees must show proof of vaccination by October 1, 2021.
+To best protect its workforce members and others in County facilities, and fulfill its obligations to the public, effective October 1, 2021, the County is requiring that all County employees be vaccinated against COVID-19.
+This requirement can be found in:

 Site Quick Links

 - Using the Fulgent System